jibaole/MyBlog/source/_posts/2016-12-28-处理开机提示error-no-such-partition的办法.md

   - windows
   - no such partition
 description:
+  - windows
-  - windows error:no such partition
+  - no such partition
 toc: true
 date: 2016-12-28 15:10:23
 thumbnail: